ai4os/ai4-docs/source/howtos/develop/drift-watch.rst

 Finally we define a threshold for the drift detection metric.
 If the metric exceeds the threshold, it indicates potential drift.

-.. dropdown:: ㅤㅤ 📄 Implementing the detection (Python)
+.. dropdown:: ㅤㅤ 📄 Implementing the detector (Python)

     .. code-block:: python